Skip to main content

 The files are split (if you are using AWS S3), encrypted and compressed.
 Before restoring, you will need to prepare these files.

-The first step after downloading the files is to decrypt them.
+The first step after downloading, is to decrypt them.
 Once the files are decrypted, you must join them, if necessary and decompress them before starting the recovery process.

 Retrieve Backup Encryption Secret

-Files are encrypted before stored in you backend storage.
-So in order to be able to extract this files we need to decrypt it.
+All backup files are encrypted before stored in you backend storage.
+So in order to be able to extract this files we need to decrypt them.

 You can find the secret of a WAL file with: